Progressive, real-world learning. Online.

 You’ll work with teachers who are active in their fields, so you’ll always learn the latest strategies and approaches to business analytics.
 You’ll also benefit from their extensive professional networks, so you can start building your own connections while you’re still at university.Read More

-To complete the Bachelor of Commerce/Bachelor of Business Analytics, students must attain a total of 32 credit points consisting of 16 credit points from the Bachelor of Commerce and 16 credit points from the Bachelor of Business Analytics.
+To complete the Bachelor of Commerce/Bachelor of Business Analytics, students must attain a total of 32 credit points consisting of 16 credit points from the Bachelor of Commerce and 16 credit points from the Bachelor of Business Analytics, plus completion of the compulsory 0-credit point units, MAI010 Academic Integrity, and MIS010 Academic Induction for the Bachelor of Business Analytics.
 Most units (think of units as 'subjects') are equal to 1 credit point.
 Most students choose to study 4 units per trimester, and usually undertake 2 trimesters each year.

 Credit points from the Bachelor of Commerce